Tired of tossing and turning at night? These simple tips will help you sleep better and be more energetic and productive during the day.

 Avoid oversleeping—even on the weekends.
 The more your weekend/weekly sleep schedules differ, the worse your jetlag-like symptoms will be.
 If you need to catch up on sleep, opt for a midday nap instead of a nap.
 This allows you to pay off your sleep debt without disrupting your natural sleep-wake cycle.

 Be smart about sleep.
-While napping is a good way to make up for lost sleep, if you have trouble falling asleep or staying asleep at night, napping can make things worse.
+While the siesta it's a good way to make up for lost sleep, if you have trouble falling asleep or staying asleep at night, naps can make things worse.
 Limit naps to 15 to 20 minutes in the early afternoon.

 Start your day with a healthy breakfast.
 Among many other health benefits, eating a balanced breakfast can help synchronize your body clock, letting your body know it's time to get up and get going.
 Skipping breakfast, on the other hand, can delay your blood sugar levels, decrease your energy, and increase your anxiety, factors that can disrupt sleep.